We split our six days in Cambodia between Phnom Penh and Siem Reap, and—surprise, surprise—we were the laziest of lazy travelers. I mean, truly.

 The hubs had read First They Killed My Father in college, so he was also able to give me a brief history before our visit–and he recommends the read, though can’t talk about the book without pointing our that the title is seriously misleading when it comes to the actual chain of events (he’s really into tangents, that hubs).

-It’s hard to really verbalize the experience of walking through Choeung Ek, listening to the audio guide of firsthand accounts from survivors–both victims and Khmer Rouge soldiers.
-Audioguides are something I’m more likely to skip, but it’s almost not worth it to walk around Choeung Ek without one.
+It’s hard to really verbalize the experience of walking through Choeung Ek.
+There were so many emotions while listening to the audio guide of firsthand accounts from survivors–both victims and Khmer Rouge soldiers.
+Audioguides are something I’m usually skip, but it’s not worth it to walk around Choeung Ek without one.

 Thousands of brightly colored friendship bracelets decorate every available space at each of the mass graves, as well as the killing tree, as pictured above.
 It was here that the audioguide revealed jus how serious the Khmer Rouge soldiers took their mission, following two strict and disturbing principles as they committed unthinkable crimes against children as young as infants.